nholthaus/units/docs/how-to/chrono-interop.md

 Time quantities convert implicitly to and from `std::chrono::duration` in both directions.

-A `units` time quantity and a `std::chrono::duration` model the same thing.
-The library makes them interconvert without ceremony: assign a `std::chrono::duration` to a time quantity, or a time quantity to a `std::chrono::duration`, and the value converts.
+A `units` time quantity and a `std::chrono::duration` model the same thing, and they interconvert: assign a `std::chrono::duration` to a time quantity, or a time quantity to a `std::chrono::duration`, and the value converts.
 This is enabled only for time units, so no other dimension can be silently mistaken for a duration.

 Related how-to guides: [defining new units](defining-new-units.md), [math functions](math-functions.md), [JSON serialization](json-serialization.md).